 Strengths

-- Environmental benefits: Electric vehicles contribute to the environment by not producing any harmful emissions like traditional fossil-fuel-powered vehicles.
+- Environmental benefits: Electric vehicles reduce harmful emissions compared to traditional internal combustion engine vehicles.

-- Lower operating costs: Electric vehicles, irrespective of the segment, generally have lower operating and maintenance costs.
+- Lower operating expenses: EVs come with lower operating and maintenance costs.

-- Technological innovation: The EV industry is at the forefront of innovation, with significant advancements in battery efficiency, range, autonomous driving capabilities, and other automotive technologies.
+- Technological innovation: The EV sector is leading the way in terms of battery efficiency, range, autonomous driving, and gigafactory development.

 -